By using this site, you agree to the Privacy Policy and Terms of Use.

 • Filtered water: 1 liter (room temperature, chlorine-free)

-• High-quality protein solution: 2 tablespoons (egg white or gelatin, natural pellicle formers)
+• Protein source: 2 tablespoons (egg white or gelatin)

-• Brush or soft sponge: for gentle surface application
+• Brush or soft sponge for even application

 Instructions